 Advent is about anticipation.

 It’s about remembering and reliving what God’s people felt as they waited to see a promise fulfilled.
-The people ached for a Savior who would set them free not just from the penalty of sin, but from slavery to sin.
+The people ached for a savior who would set them free not just from the penalty of sin, but from slavery to sin.
 Hallelujah, He has come!

 Ask God to show you if you are living inside that great gift of freedom.
-Circle all of the following words that describe how you feel when you think about your fight against sin:
+Circle any of the following words that describe how you feel when you think about your fight against sin:

 hopeless, indifferent, defeated, apathetic, guilty, content, ashamed, enslaved, overwhelmed, peaceful, apathetic